Take a sneak peek at the new NIST.gov and let us know what you think!

-There has been very little--almost no--research done to understand how fire retardants which act in the gas phase actually retard ignition or reduce heat release, .
-Most of the insight for gas-phase FRs has been drawn from studies of different compounds of the element added to purely gaseous flames in studies of flame inhibition (in the context of fire suppression by extinguishing agents).
+There has been very little—almost no—research done to understand how fire retardants which act in the gas phase actually retard ignition or reduce heat release4,5.
+Most of the insight for gas-phase FRs has been drawn from studies of different compounds of the element added to purely gaseous flames in studies of flame inhibition (in the context of fire suppression by extinguishing agents)6.
 Nonetheless, the effectiveness of compounds in gaseous flame inhibition is quite complex, depending upon the additive type as well as flame properties.
-That is, the properties of the flame itself profoundly affect the effectiveness of the chemical additive, and are themselves changed by the additive, which further changes the additive effectiveness.
+That is, the properties of the flame itself profoundly influence the effectiveness of the chemical additive, and are themselves changed by the additive, which further changes the additive effectiveness7.
 Industrial chemists, while very good at understanding the condensed-phase chemistry related to forming stable FR additives and their interaction with the base polymer, have little insight into what they are aiming to achieve in the gas phase: i.e., what compounds actually need to make it to the gas phase, and what they need to do once they are there.
-For example, recent anecdotal information indicates that very small changes to a gas-phase FR additive can change its effectiveness by more than an order of magnitude, but the industry researchers do not yet have a credible hypothesis.
+For example, recent anecdotal information indicates that very small changes to a gas-phase active phosphorus FR additive can change its effectiveness by more than an order of magnitude, but the industry researchers do not yet have a credible hypothesis as to why.

 For many years, industrial research labs have approached the problem in a very empirical way (the adage being “Blend it and burn it.”).
 The extent of their understanding of the FR mechanism has been to apportion the mode of action between the gas phase and the condensed phase.
-Now that the problem has more constraints due to environmental concerns, however, there is the belief in industry that a more fundamental understanding of the physics involved will help guide them to a solution more effectively.
-Consequently, there has been recent work at universities (in Germany and the US) and at government laboratories (in Russia), and starting in the US (FAA Tech Center) on the fundamental mechanisms of FRs in the gas phase, and effective test methods.
+Now that the problem has more constraints due to environmental concerns, however, there is the belief in industry that a more fundamental understanding of the physics involved will more effectively guide them to a solution.
+Consequently, there has been recent work at universities (University of Duisburg-Essen, Germany; University of Ulster; Northern Ireland; University of Central Lancashire, UK; Univ. of Michigan, USA; University of Maryland, USA) and at government laboratories (Institute of Chemical Kinetics and Combustion, Russia; FAA Technical Center, USA; Federal Institute for Materials Research and Testing, Germany) on the fundamental mechanisms of FRs in the gas phase, and effective test methods.
 Nonetheless, none of these studies is looking at the interaction of the gas-phase mechanism with the flame structure, which varies with flame scale, fuel-oxidizer mixing, fuel type, and the time available for flame development over the polymer.

 The key is that for this model compound (phosphorus), we will understand the gas-phase inhibition mechanism, the properties of the flames over burning polymers which interact with the gas-phase mechanism, and how the overall performance is affected by this interaction.
-Once this interaction is understood, we can use that insight to extrapolate to other compounds of use (or interest), providing guiding principles for ensuring that 1.) new gas-phase FRs are effective, 2.)
-FR screening tests are relevant, and 3.) standard tests properly account for the interactions between the gas-phase mechanism and the flame properties (which will vary with the type of fuel-scale fire and standard test).
+Once this interaction is understood, we can use that insight to extrapolate to other flame systems of use (or interest), providing guiding principles for ensuring that 1.) new gas-phase FRs are effective, 2.)
+FR screening tests are relevant, and 3.) standard tests properly account for the interactions between the gas-phase mechanism and the flame properties (which will vary with the type of fuel-scale fire and standard test9; e.g. UL-94 and Steiner Tunnel tests.).
+While the detailed results from this project are specific to phosphorus, the principles determined will most certainly apply to other gas-phase active FRs as well.

 Polybrominated diphenyl ethers (PBDEs) and Hexabromocyclododecane (HBCD) are very widely used fire retardants, and are both the subject of future regulations.
 The European Union has adopted the Restriction of Hazardous Substances Directive (RoHS) (and the related Waste Electrical and Electronic Equipment Directive (WEEE)), under which PBDEs are currently banned; similarly, HBCD is proposed to be banned under a pending RoHS revision.
 Walmart and Washington State have recently banned products with PBDE.
 A global ban on HBCD is currently being considered under the framework of the Stockholm Convention on Persistent Organic Pollutants (an international environmental treaty, to which the US is a signatory).